Noratrieb/blog/content/posts/box-is-a-unique-type.md

 See the little attribute on the first parameter called `noalias`?
 That's what's doing the magic here.
 `noalias` is an LLVM attribute on pointers that allows for various optimizations.
-If there are two pointers, and at least one of them is `noalias`, there are some restrictions around the two:
+If there are two pointers, and at least one of them is `noalias`, there are some restrictions around the two.
+Approximately:
 - If one of them writes, they must not point to the same value (alias each other)
 - If neither of them writes, they can alias just fine.
 Therefore, we also apply `noalias` to `&mut T` and `&T` (if it doesn't contain interior mutability through